Water Heater Service In San Francisco, CA

 Call (415) 857-9980 or contact us online for fast, dependable service from trained professionals.

-Maximize Your Water Heater's Efficiency & Lifespan
+Maximize Your Water Heater's Efficiency & Lifespan In San Francisco

 Looking for inexpensive ways to increase a water heater’s efficiency and longevity?
 The most important aspect of water heater maintenance is flushing the system once a year.
 This critical task removes sediment buildup from the bottom of the tank, which could otherwise damage the heating elements and cause the system to work harder.
-It’s also important to replace the system’s anode rod every three to five years to prevent internal corrosion of the tank.
+It is also important to replace the system’s anode rod every three to five years to help prevent internal corrosion of the tank.
 For additional energy savings, consider insulating the water heater, which can reduce standby heat loss by 25% to 45%.

 Signs Your Water Heater Needs Service in San Francisco

 Water heater malfunction can present itself in a variety of ways.
-While homeowners might not be able to identify the cause of the issue they're experiencing, such as a faulty heating element, sediment buildup, or an expired anode rod, they should be aware of some of the most common warning signs that a water heater requires repairs.
+While homeowners might not be able to identify the cause of the issue they are experiencing, such as a faulty heating element, sediment buildup, or an expired anode rod, they should be aware of some of the most common warning signs that a water heater requires repairs.

 There are several signs that a water heater should be repaired as soon as possible, including: